-We asked a practising sheriff what sentence they would have given.
+The Council asked a practising sheriff what sentence they would have given.
 Depending on numerous other factors, they would probably have imposed a community payback order with a requirement for unpaid work, and a disqualification from driving for a year.
 This, of course, is a fictional case, even if it may coincidentally bear any resemblance to an actual one, but I hope it highlights for you some of the many issues sentencing, particularly in these types of cases, may involve.

-As I say we are currently consulting on our first offence guideline on causing death by driving offences.
-We are also preparing guidelines on sentence discounting and on certain sexual offences, domestic abuse, and environmental and wildlife crime.
-We always welcome views on what topics we should consider for future guidelines and would be happy to hear from you - if you would like to get in touch, please email sentencingcouncil@scotcourts.gov.uk.
-Please also contact us if you have any questions or other comments in relation to sentencing.
+For more information on what other guidelines the Council is currently preparing see its Annual Report on the publications page of the website.
+Members welcome views on which topics should be considered for future guidelines and would be happy to hear from you - if you would like to get in touch, please email sentencingcouncil@scotcourts.gov.uk.
+Please also contact the Council if you have any questions or other comments in relation to sentencing.